-The Kenyan footballing minnows who beat Barcelona
+The Kenyan footballing minnows who beat Barca

 (CNN)European football academies have long been considered a global conveyor belt for talented young footballers aspiring to break into the lucrative world of professional football.

-But a training school in Nairobi has shown its prowess on the world stage, beating top European youth teams like Barcelona and Athletico Madrid, presenting Kenya as a hotspot for future talent.
+But a training school in Nairobi has shown its prowess on the world stage, beating top European youth teams like Barcelona and Atletico Madrid, presenting Kenya as a hotspot for future talent.

 Acakoro Football Academy, located on the outskirts of Nairobi, has modest training grounds.
 They have a single pitch which often fills with large puddles during Kenya's long rainy season.
 The grass is long, and the club's grounds are surrounded by tin-roofed informal housing.